putuoka/c4it-blog/content/posts/2020/046-clean-code-4-error-handling/article.md

 ---
 title: "Clean code tips - Error handling"
 path: "/blog/clean-code-error-handling"
-tags: ["Clean Code" , "MainArticle"]
+tags: ["Clean Code", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "The way you handle errors on your code can have a huge impact on the maintainability of your projects.
 Don't underestimate the power of clean error handling."
 created: 2020-12-15
 updated: 2020-12-15
 ---